dgcamacho/so2021/presentation/_includes/arrays-and-dynamic-memory.md

   <img src="images/row-wise-col-wise.png">
 ]]

-For a two-dimensional array, e.g., a matrix, with dimensions `nrows x ncols`, the mappings are for index `(i,j)`:
+For a two-dimensional array, e.g., a matrix, with dimensions `nrows x ncols`, the mappings for index `(i,j)` are:
 -  **row-wise:** `i * ncols + j`,
 -  **column-wise:** `j * nrows + i`.